-- 1. Attendance: Attendance is compulsory in both online and in-person classes.
+- 1. ATTENDANCE: Attendance is compulsory in both online and in-person classes.
 Each student is allowed 2 absences at most.
-Important information regarding the final evaluation and the course in general will be discussed during the introductory session, therefore, failing to attend the Week 1 introductory session is ALSO COUNTED AS AN ABSENCE.
+Important information regarding the final evaluation and the course in general will be discussed during the introductory session, therefore, failing to attend the WEEK 1 introductory session is ALSO COUNTED AS AN ABSENCE.
 Not logging into an online class is COUNTED AS AN ABSENCE.
 More than two missed seminars will result in failing the course, irrespective of exam or essay results.
 Students must be on time for class. - 2.
-Active participation (20 points): Students are required to do their best with respect to active participation in seminar sessions.
+ACTIVE PARTICIPATION (20 points): Students are required to do their best with respect to active participation in seminar sessions.
 Students are expected to bring their own ANNOTATED copies of the required materials, complete the assigned tasks and exercises (available on UPJS OneDrive/MS Teams and during the lessons) and participate in class discussions.
 Throughout the semester, students will be awarded points for actively participating in class discussions.
 Each student can earn up to 3 active participation points per seminar session. - 3.
-In-class essay (40 points): After each topic, students are required to write a short essay of 200-300 words.
-Each student will hand in a total of 4 such essays.
+IN-CLASS ESSAY (40 points): After each topic, students are required to write a short essay (200-300 words).
+Each student will hand in a total of 4 essays.
 Essay topics will be announced during the seminars.
 Essays will be handwritten in class.
 They must conform to the guidelines of academic writing and must NOT be plagiarised.
 No part of the paper may be produced by AI text generators.
 Using material produced by AI text generators will be considered plagiarism.
 Plagiarised papers will be awarded 0 points.
 Students will NOT be given the option of rewriting plagiarised papers. - 4.
-Credit Test (40 points): Students will sit a written credit test in Week 13 (YEAR 3 students will sit the test in Week 11).
+TEST (40 points): Students will write one written test covering ALL material studied during the course.
 There are NO RETAKES.
-If you are unable to attend the credit test for valid reasons (e.g. medical emergency), contact the teacher as soon as possible, or in advance if possible.
-To pass the course, the SUM of all points (active participation + essays + credit test) must be no less than 65 points.
+If you are unable to attend the test for valid reasons (e.g. medical emergency), contact the teacher as soon as possible, or in advance if possible.

+To pass the course, the SUM of all points (active participation + essays + test) must be no less than 65 points.